-Changing a parameter

-Pressing the keys marked + and - on the numeric keypad changes the value of the selected field.
-Some fields (such as key delay) have values which are shown as numbers.
-For these, pressing the + key will increase the value, pressing the - key will decrease it.
-If you press the key after the limit has been reached, the value will start again at the other end of the range.

-Other fields have a value which is shown as on or off.
-In this case pressing either + or - will toggle the value between the alternative conditions.
+Changing a parameter the selected field shown as number pressing the - ke marked + and - on the numeric keypad changes the value of Some fields (such as key delay) have values which are s.
+For these, pressing the + key will increase the value, y will decrease it.
+If you press the key after the limit has alue will start again at the other end of the range. a value which is shown as on or off.
+In this case pressing ggle the value between the alternative conditions.
 The remaining fields (apart from the 'Set-up saved' field, see below) display their values as names or symbols, and the + and - keys cycle through the range of values, in forward or reverse order.

-Typical parameter settings

-The terminal is set up as a VT220 terminal.
-However you may want to change these values to a different setting.
-Here is a list of those parameters most often changed, together with a suggested setting.
-For a full explanation of the parameters and settings available read the chapter entitled Configuring the Video Console Interface.
+Typical parameter settings these values to a often changed, tog t up as a VT220 terminal.
+However you may want to change different setting.
+Here is a list of those parameters most gether with a suggested setting.
+For a full explanation of the ettings available read the chapter entitled Configuring the face .
+Parameter Setting Screen mode Cursor Cursor blink Cursor type Autorepeat Monitor dependent On Fast Line On

-Parameter Setting

-Screen mode Monitor dependent

-Cursor On

-Cursor blink Fast

-Cursor type Line

-Autorepeat On

-Autowrap On
+On

-BS-key action DEL/DEL

-Bell level Quiet
+Quiet

+Yes

-Screen blank 10 min
+10 min

-Set-up saved Yes

 The last parameter, Set-up saved, will preserve any changes you make, even after you switch off the system.
-If you don't wish to save your parameters, leave this parameter set to No.
+If you don't wish to save your parameters,